A diagrammatic calculus of syllogisms: The calculus

+\end{example} \begin{notation} Proof trees will be also written in line by forgetting some inessential pieces of information.
+The proof tree of a syllogism $P_1,P_2\vdash C$, will be written as $(P_1)\sharp(P_2)\vdash(C)$.
+Drawings like~(\ref{sylloline}) will be formally considered as abbreviations of proof trees that we will henceforth freely use without any further comment. \end{notation}

-in which as many bullet symbols occur in the premisses as in the conclusion, that we could be tempted to label $(\oo{P}{S})^{\circ}$, but doing this would mean the interchanging of the r\^oles played by the term-variables $S$ and $P$. \end{remark} The following lemma lists the concatenations of pairs of Aristotelian diagrams to which a syllogistic inference may apply. \begin{lemma} A syllogistic inference applied to a concatenation of two Aristotelian diagrams yields an Aristotelian diagram in exactly the following cases: \begin{itemize} \item[(i)] $S\arr M\arr P$ \item[(ii)] $S\arr\b\leftarrow M\leftarrow P$ \item[(iii)] $S\arr M\arr\b\leftarrow P$ \item[(iv)] $S\leftarrow M\leftarrow\b\arr P$ \item[(v)] $S\leftarrow\b\arr M\arr P$ \item[(vi)] $S\leftarrow\b\arr M\arr\b\leftarrow P$ \item[(vii)] $S\leftarrow M\leftarrow\b\arr\b\leftarrow P$ \item[(viii)] $S\leftarrow\b\arr\b\leftarrow M\leftarrow P$ \end{itemize} \end{lemma} \begin{proof} Clearly, syllogistic inference applies to each of the diagrams listed in the statement and, making $M$ disappear, yields an Aristotelian diagram involving only $S$ and $P$, as a conclusion.
-Conversely, by also keeping in mind remark~\ref{doppo}, we proceed by cases: \begin{itemize} \item[(a)] the only way to obtain $S\arr P$ as a conclusion of a syllogistic inference is by (i), since no bullet symbol is allowed to occur in the conclusion. \item[(b)] the only way to obtain $S\arr\b\leftarrow P$ as a conclusion of a syllogistic inference is by either (ii) or (iii), since exactly one bullet symbol must occur in the conclusion with two arrow symbols converging to it. \item[(c)] similarly, the only way to obtain $S\leftarrow\b\arr P$ as a conclusion of a syllogistic inference is by either (iv) or (v), since exactly one bullet symbol must occur in the conclusion with two arrow symbols diverging from it. \item[(d)] the only way to obtain $S\leftarrow\b\arr\b\leftarrow P$ as a conclusion of a syllogistic inference is by either (vi), (vii) or (viii), since exactly two bullet symbols must occur in the conclusion, together with three alternating arrow symbols. \end{itemize} \end{proof} \begin{notation} Henceforth, the concatenation of Aristotelian diagrams will be denoted by $\sharp$ and the syllogistic inferences also written in line, so that for example the syllogistic inference represented by diagram~(\ref{sylloline}) will be also written
+\begin{lemma} The composite of a composable pair whose components are syllogistic diagrams or reversals of them, is a syllogistic diagram in exactly the following cases: \begin{itemize} \item[(i)] $(\AA{S}{M},\AA{M}{P})$ \item[(ii)] $(\EE{S}{M},\Ao{P}{M})$ \item[(iii)] $(\AA{S}{M},\EE{M}{P})$ \item[(iv)] $(\Ao{M}{S},\II{M}{P})$ \item[(v)] $(\II{S}{M},\AA{M}{P})$ \item[(vi)] $(\II{S}{M},\EE{M}{P})$ \item[(vii)] $(\Ao{M}{S},\OO{M}{P})$ \item[(viii)] $(\OO{S}{M},\Ao{P}{M})$ \end{itemize} \end{lemma} \begin{proof} Clearly, each of the listed composable pairs yields a composite syllogistic diagram involving only $S$ and $P$.
+Conversely, by also keeping in mind remark~\ref{doppo}, we proceed by cases: \begin{itemize} \item[(a)] the only way to obtain $S\arr P$ as a composite is by (i), since no bullet symbol is allowed to occur. \item[(b)] the only way to obtain $S\arr\b\leftarrow P$ as a composite is by either (ii) or (iii), since exactly one bullet symbol must occur with two arrow symbols converging to it. \item[(c)] the only way to obtain $S\leftarrow\b\arr P$ as a composite is by either (iv) or (v), since exactly one bullet symbol must occur with two arrow symbols diverging from it. \item[(d)] the only way to obtain $S\leftarrow\b\arr\b\leftarrow P$ as a composite is by either (vi), (vii) or (viii), since exactly two bullet symbols must occur together with three alternating arrow symbols. \end{itemize} \end{proof}